nobodyrandom/mhAutobot/README.md

 >*  MouseHunt AutoBot Additional thing.user.js => Addon file to the core (No longer needed as of v2.0 and up)
 >*  MouseHunt AutoBot beta.user.js => Main core with no enhancements for the MH BETA UI (Merged onto A/B build v2.1 and up)
 >*  MouseHunt AutoBot Additional thing beta.user.js => Addon file to the beta core (Also no longer need as of v2.0 and up)

 *****
+Google Document usage
+>   In order to maintain privacy and prevent accounts from being banned.
+Users are not allowed to edit the google document directly.
+Any requests for write permission will be ignored.
+>   If changes are needed/requested feel free to send me a message via gitHub or feedback form
+>
+>   Sheets available:
+>

+*****
 #####Sorrry I am new to GitHub, GM and actually anything at all so if there's something wrong pls email me or submit a bug report asap so I can fix it